-Bratislava, Slovakia – The U.S. Department of Defense has announced that Lockheed Martin was awarded an almost $800 million contract to produce and support F-16 fighter jets for Slovakia and replace the country’s ageing Russian MiG-29 fighter jets.
+Bratislava, Slovakia – The U.S. Department of Defense has announced that Lockheed Martin was awarded an almost $800 million F-16 fighter jet contract with Slovakia and replace the country’s ageing Russian MiG-29 fighter jets.
 The purchase has been slated as Slovakia’s biggest-ever military purchase.

 The $799,955,939 firm-fixed-price incentive contract for F-16 aircraft production provides for the production and support of 14 Slovak Republic F-16 block 70 aircraft, and is expected to be completed by Jan.
 31, 2024.